judus/rocket-engine/readme.md

 Built-in physics support for 2D and 3D games, including various levels of collision detection (bounding boxes, polygons, etc.)

-_(Yes, real Newtonian physics — allegedly.
+_(Yes, real Newtonian physics.
 I outsourced the math to ChatGPT because I panicked at the first integral.
-Don't blame me if it's wrong.
-And if it just feels weird… that’s because real games never use real physics.
+If it feels weird… that’s because real games never use real physics.
 Now you know why.)_

 **Example:**
 ```javascript